 This application has been considered previously by the Development Control Committee on two occasions culminating in a resolution to GRANT planning permission at the meeting on 7 June 2017.
+The item was withdrawn from the agenda of the August 2018 meeting of this Committee in order to enable the report to be updated following publication of the revised National Planning Policy Framework.

-The planning application is returned to Committee to enable it to consider material changes in circumstances which have occurred since it reached its decision in 2017.
+The planning application is returned to Committee to enable it to consider material changes in circumstances which have occurred since it reached its decision to grant planning permission in 2017.
 In particular, a ruling earlier this year of the Court of Justice of the European Union which has changed the way in which decision makers must interpret and apply the specific provisions of the 'Habitats Regulations' (reference Case C323/17 - People over Wind, Peter Sweetman v Coillte Teoranta).
 The Court ruling also has knock-on implications for the way in which national planning policies are applied to this case and, ultimately, the way in which the Development Control Committee must approach and balance the issues raised by the proposals.
 This is discussed further in the report.